jwiegley/comparable/comparable_derive/README.md

 a helper `Change` struct and set that variant's type for the enum's `Change` to be `Vec<Change>`.

 **TODO**: jww (2021-11-01): Provide an attribute macro `#[comparable_wrap]` that defines a wrapping type that can be used for comparison.
-When the field is encountered during `Comparable`, construct a temporary value using the wrapper and then call `Comparable` on that.
+When the field is encountered during `comparison`, construct a temporary value using the wrapper and then call `comparison` on that.

 **TODO**: jww (2021-11-01): Provide an attribute macro `#[comparable_view(function)]` for defining synthetic properties that receive